compiledkernel-idk/Void-Drifter/README.md

 ## License

-This software is provided as-is for educational and entertainment purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Build Warnings